-How to hire a top-performing controller
+How to hire a financial controller that’s a top performer

 Business success relies heavily on “knowing your numbers.”
 Controllers oversee the accounting department and make sure that all accounts are properly looked after.
 This role is an integral part of the company; without accurate financial records, your executive team can’t make wise decisions about your company’s future.
 You can’t afford to take any chances when hiring a controller.
 You need to have the right person in place.